eou-it/SSB9-plugins-banner_core/README.md

 The BannerAuthenticationProvider is used to authenticate a user by establishing an Oracle database connection using the supplied user credentials.
 If successful, the provider (currently) determines the user's authorities by querying Banner for the user's roles.
 (Note: As discussed above, this responsibility would be better placed within a userDetailsService.)

 Specifically, the provider retrieves the effective Banner security roles for the user using a database view.
 The Banner security role assignments for this user are then used to construct 'security roles' in a format usable by Spring Security.
 For instance, if a user has been given the BAN_DEFAULT_Q role for object 'FPARORD' and the BAN_DEFAULT_M role for object 'STVCOLL', that user will be granted two 'authorities' named "ROLE_FPARORD_BAN_DEFAULT_Q" and "ROLE_STVCOLL_BAN_DEFAULT_M".
 Note: The encrypted passwords associated with these roles are not returned when initially creating the authorities, but are retrieved as needed by the BannerDS when preparing a connection.
 (The BannerDS adds the role password to the GrantedAuthority representing the role, so the password need only be retrieved once for a role.)
+The Config.groovy property "banner.sso.authenticationProvider" defines the authentication method. banner.sso.authenticationProvider = "default" configures Forms based authentication where Banner Administrative users are authenticated using the Oracle username and password and Self Service users are authenticated via the SPRIDEN_ID and PIN or LDAP authentication based on Web Tailor authentication configuration.
+The property banner.sso.authenticationAssertionAttribute is ignored when "default" authentication is specified.

 **securityContextHolderAwareRequestFilter**